Nice to meet you, I’m Molly

 The last diet I ever went on was the one that finally gave me control.

-I cleared my metabolic slate, as it was.
+In 3 months, I cleared my metabolic slate.

 In my new state of health, I finally realized it was time to make a bigger change than my own eating patterns.

-I wanted to learn more about what really happened in my own health journey so that I could help others with theirs, so I earned my Health Coaching Certification from the Institute for Integrative Nutrition.
+I wanted to learn more about what really happened in my health journey, so I earned my Health Coaching Certification from the Institute for Integrative Nutrition.

 15 years of culinary experience informs my unique approach

-Years of working in the $100 billion foodservice industry allows for a good amount of how the modern food landscape shapes our health.
+Years of working in the $100 billion foodservice industry showed me many things about how this modern food landscape shapes our health.

-My coaching combines my expertise in nutrition with my passion for creating flavorful, healthy meals.
+My coaching combines my expertise in nutrition and wellness with my passion for creating flavorful, healthy meals.

 Imagine feeling confident around food, energized in life, and in control of your health.